vuongducphuong/documentation/content/applications/productivity/mail_plugins/outlook.rst

       Once done, the Outlook panel needs to be opened again.

 #.
-Enter your Odoo database URL and click on *Login*.
+Enter your Leansoft database URL and click on *Login*.

    .. image:: outlook/enter-database-url.png
       :align: center
-      :alt: Entering your Odoo database URL
+      :alt: Entering your Leansoft database URL

 #.
 Click on *Allow* to open the pop-up window.